cobasesp/twitter-clone/README.md

 ## What is this?
 This is a Docker php serverless, this is ready to use, just download, execute docker compose instructions and you are ready to code!

-You can choose from various types of frameworks or php standalone versions
+You can choose from lumen framework or php standalone versions

 <br>